sjsiva2026-sketch/Vayal/README.md

 ## 📱 What is Vayal?

-Vayal (வாயல்) solves a real rural problem: farmers need to rent farm machines (harvesters, tillers, cultivators) but finding available machines nearby is difficult.
+Vayal (வயல்) solves a real rural problem: farmers need to rent farm machines (harvesters, tillers, cultivators) but finding available machines nearby is difficult.
 Machine owners want more bookings but have no platform.

 **Vayal connects them directly** with phone-based trust, OTP verification, and automated commission billing.